AmitDutta/lexi/README.md

    Implemented Commands are: Font Size Increase, Decrease, Bold, Italic, Insert, Delete
 5. Observer: Classic implementation of Observer pattern.
 Try to load the Editor with a same mode and multiple views.
 Right now it runs this way.
 6. Visitor: Full visitor pattern implementation for spell checking.
 It can highlight the misspelled words in red,
-7. Multiline selection by mouse drag, Glyph Highlight is done
+7. Multiline selection by mouse drag, Glyph Highlight is done.
+8. Singletone In CommandManager Class